sst-elements/element-installer/README.md

 The SST core requires at least one [element](http://sst-simulator.org/SSTPages/SSTDeveloperElementSummaryInfo/) (a drivable library) to perform a simulation.
 As a stand-alone entity, the core fulfills no purpose.

 This installer provides users with the capability to manage the elements on their systems.
-Read [PROPOSAL.md](PROPOSAL.md) for further justification as well as details for contribution.
+Read [PROPOSAL.md](docs/PROPOSAL.md) for further justification as well as instructions for contribution.

 ## Table of Contents